 Friends, fans, celebrities & other notable Canadians helped celebrate the 30th anniversary of Dr. Bondar’s spaceflight!

 Dr. Bondar shared comments on her views from space and her explorations on Earth that have followed.

 Proceeds will support the programs of the Roberta Bondar Foundation.

-Guests will also be first to learn of a new way to connect with likeminded people in future!
+Guests were also first to learn of a new way to connect with likeminded people in future!

 DR. BONDAR’S WORK AND LEGACY

 Dr. Bondar’s commitments and passions are creating a lasting legacy.

 As part of a seven-member crew aboard NASA’s Space Shuttle Discovery, she conducted dozens of experiments for more than 40 countries in the first microgravity laboratory, a precursor to the International Space Station.
 This science, which continues to help astronauts survive longer fights, has applications on Earth and was featured in the IMAX movie, Destiny in Space.